 The LAA specification defines a back off mechanism in clause 15.1.1.
 However, the LAA specification does not clearly define when the back off procedure is used.

-Problem: The back off ambiguity results in a variety of inefficiencies and unfair behaviour
+Problem: The back off ambiguity results in a variety of inefficiencies and unfair behavior

 One interpretation is that a back off occurs every time a frame is queued for transmission.
 In this case, LAA will have a disadvantage compared to 802.11 because an 802.11 system can transmit on the next slot boundary as long as the medium is free after a previous post transmission back off.